 More than 4,100 feet of pipe and the massive drill bit were stuck downhole in what was then the deepest well in the world.

-An independent producer and advocate for petroleum history, in 2006 John West preserved artifacts in Anadarko Museum of Natural History, which was closed due to a lack of local support.
+An independent producer, in 2006 John West preserved artifacts in Anadarko Basin Museum of Natural History, now closed due to a lack of support.

-It was March 1974 and the enormous investment of Lone Star Producing Company of Dallas, and partner GHK Company of Oklahoma City, was about to be lost.
-They called a Houston company.
+It was March 1974 and the enormous investment of Lone Star Producing Company of Dallas, and partner GHK, was about to be lost.

 Wilson Downhole Service Company sent its downhole fishing expert, Mack Ponder, to the rescue the multimillion dollar well.
 Many companies were pushing the edge of the envelope to drill deep enough.

-“At the close of the twentieth century this vast Oklahoma region was the most prolific gas-producing area in the nation,” concludes Weaver, an oil patch story teller is among the guest historians featured on an Elk City radio program, Exploring Energy.
+“At the close of the twentieth century this vast Oklahoma region was the most prolific gas-producing area in the nation,” concludes Weaver, a Ph.D. oil patch story-teller.
+Also see Anadarko Basin in Depth.

 Please support the American Oil & Gas Historical Society and this website with a donation.